MentalverseICP/MentalVerse/CHATBOT_SETUP.md

 # MindMate Chatbot Setup Guide

 ## Overview
-I've successfully integrated MindMate, an empathetic AI mental health chatbot, into your MentalVerse landing page.
-The chatbot appears as a floating chat widget in the bottom-right corner of the homepage.
+We have successfully integrated MindMate, an empathetic AI mental health chatbot, into our MentalVerse landing page.
+The chatbot appears as a floating chat widget in the bottom-right corner of the homepage, buut we are looking to make changes on the ui placement later

 ## Features
 - **Empathetic AI**: Uses GPT-4o with a specialized mental health assistant personality